dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 I guess that you've heard about p5-mop by now.

-If not, in a nutshell, p5-mop is an attempt to implement a subtract of [Moose](http://moose.iinteractive.com/) into the core of Perl.
+If not, in a nutshell, p5-mop is an attempt to implement a subset of [Moose](http://moose.iinteractive.com/) into the core of Perl.
 Moose provides a Meta Object Protocol to Perl.
 So does p5-mop, however p5-mop is implemented in a way that it can be properly included in the Perl core.